geertjanw/ojet-training/README.md

 ## Part 2: Simple Usage of Oracle JET

 In this part, you set up a JSON Server to provide mock data and you set up a grid and form to display and work with the data.

+**Tip:** During development, you don't always have access to the backend that provides your data.
+When you set up the JSON Server, below, you're able to mock your data, which can be very useful during development.

 ### (a) Provide Mock Data via the JSON Server